Endomorphin: Clinical application

 In addition to endomorphins, morphine and morphine-like opiates target the μ-opioid receptor.
-Thus, endomorphins pose significant potential as analgesics and morphine substitutes.
+Thus, endomorphins have significant potential as analgesics and morphine substitutes.
 In vitro assessment of endomorphins as analgesics reveals similar behavior to morphine and other opiates, where drug tolerance leads to dependence and addiction.
 Other side effects common to opiates such as vasodilation, respiratory depression, urinary retention, and gastrointestinal reaction develop.
-However, the endomorphin-induced side effects prove slightly less severe than those of the morphine-derived analgesics commonly used today.
+However, the endomorphin-induced side effects are slightly less severe than are those of the morphine-derived analgesics commonly used today.
 Additionally, endomorphins potentially produce more powerful analgesic effects than their morphine-derived counterparts.

-Despite their pharmaceutical aptitude, the low membrane permeability and vulnerability to enzymatic degradation of endomorphins limits their incorporation into drugs.
+Despite their potential utility as pharmaceutical agents, the low membrane permeability and vulnerability to enzymatic degradation of endomorphins limit their incorporation into drugs.
 As a result, endomorphin analogues are being generated to allow transport across the blood brain barrier, increase stability, and reduce side effects.
 Two endomorphin modifications that approach these problems include glycosylation and lipidation.
-Glycosylation adds carbohydrate groups to the endomorphin molecules, allowing them to pass membranes through glucose transporters.
+Glycosylation adds carbohydrate groups to the endomorphin molecules, allowing them to pass membranes via glucose transporters.
 Lipidation adds lipoamino acids or fatty acids to the endomorphin molecules, increasing hydrophobicity and, therefore, membrane permeability of the molecules.